isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 <ins>Interpreting SD Bio Sensor ART kit results</ins>

-Please note that the lines on the test cassette will appear in 15-30 minutes after the speciment buffer has been added to the test well.
-Please do not read the results after 30 minutes.
 ![FET](/images/covid/FastAndEastTestingFNB3.JPG "FET")

 8.3 Employers should manage their workers depending on the results obtained: